Overoraptor: Paleoenvironment

 Huinculsaurus was discovered in the Argentine Province of Neuquén.
 It was originally reported from the Huincul Group of the Río Limay Formation, which have since become known as the Huincul Formation and the Río Limay Subgroup, the latter of which is a subdivision of the Neuquén Group.
 This unit is located in the Neuquén Basin in Patagonia.
 The Huincul Formation is composed of yellowish and greenish sandstones of fine-to-medium grain, some of which are tuffaceous.
-These deposits were laid down during the Upper Cretaceous, either in the middle Cenomanian to early Turonian stages or the early Turonian to late Santonian.
+These deposits were laid down during the Lower Cretaceous.
+Earlier findings suggested a Cenomanian–Turonian age, or possibly an Early Turonian to Late Santonian age.
 The deposits represent the drainage system of a braided river.

 The Huincul Formation is thought to represent an arid environment with ephemeral or seasonal streams.
 In some areas, it is up to 250 m thick.
 It is mainly composed of green and yellow sandstones and can easily be differentiated from the overlying Lisandro Formation, which is red in color.
 The Candeleros Formation, underlying the Huincul, is composed of darker sediments, making all three formations easily distinguishable.

 Fossilised pollen indicates a wide variety of plants were present in the Huincul Formation.
 A study of the El Zampal section of the formation found hornworts, liverworts, ferns, conifers, and some angiosperms (flowering plants).